 Starting a new business can be a challenging endeavor, especially for entrepreneurs entering a crowded market with large, well-established competitors already in place.
-As the manufacturing industry experiences shifts in the way they operate, how can CNC machining businesses secure contracts and grow within the industry despite today's challenging obstacles.
+As the manufacturing industry experiences shifts in how it operates, how can CNC machining businesses secure contracts and grow within the industry despite today's challenging obstacles?

 Here are some tips and suggestions for small CNC machine shops to continue growing their businesses.